ivaaane/clinku/README.md

 # Clinku

 [*lipu Linku*](https://linku.la) is an online dictionary for the constructed language toki pona.
-It is supported by the public dataset *sona Linku* and the *wile Linku* annual surveys.
+It is supported by the public dataset *sona Linku* and the annual surveys *wile Linku*.
 It contains information about the definition, historical data, usage, creation, writing, pronunciation, etymology and etc. of each word in the language.